QuentinTarantino/BananaScope/README.md

 Created this as I didn't want to to constantly have to change and retype the gamescope parameters when going from my monitor (3440x1440) to my TV (4k)

-Not exactly complex but im not a great coder, anymore much more talented than me is free to come and improve the code themselves !
+Not exactly complex but im not a great coder, anymore much more talented than me is free to come and improve the code themselves!

+> [!WARNING]
+> HDR is an untested work in progess, so it may not work as intended on your device.